Interested in learning more about our work? Visit Women’s Education Partnership

 All photographs of WEP’s literacy work in this blog are copyright Imogen Thurbon and may not be reproduced without written permission

-Over the past five years I have had the privilege of seeing firsthand the work of Women’s Education Partnership in bringing Arabic literacy to the communities of the internally displaced and disadvantaged of Khartoum.
+I have been a volunteer for Women’s Education Partnership since 2013 and over the past seven years I have had the privilege of seeing firsthand the work of Women’s Education Partnership in bringing Arabic literacy to the communities of the internally displaced and disadvantaged of Khartoum.
 This blog is dedicated to the Sudanese women I have met there and is an attempt to do justice to the remarkable life stories they tell.
 It also seeks to highlight the work of two pioneers in women’s literacy in Sudan – Mrs Adila Abdel Rahman, our literacy projects coordinator, and Dr Leila Bashir, expert in the REFLECT literacy approach.

 I explore the challenges and achievements of REFLECT literacy programs as I understand them and see this blog as a way to share with and learn from others in the field as our work develops and grows.
 See Literacy Circles in Action and Community Literacy and REFLECT to learn more.